jccsvq/mesomath/docs/source/tutorial.md

 #### Fractions

-There is also basic support for entering *principal fractions*: `1/6, 1/3, 1/2, 2/3, 5/6` (and only for them), thei can be entered in several ways:
+There is also basic support for entering *principal fractions*: `1/6, 1/3, 1/2, 2/3, 5/6` (and only for them), they can be entered in several ways:

     --> a=bl('0+1/3 ninda')
     --> a